comp110-lytle/comp110/site/exercises/simple-battleship.md

 **WARNING:** Autograding will very specifically be looking for _exactly_ the format of lines output shown above.
 You will not see the `$` at your command-line prompt in VSCode, you can ignore that part.
 Otherwise, when you run the program on your machine with the same inputs as above, your printed results should match exactly.

 ## Part 2.
-Prompting for Player 2 Input
+Prompting for Player 2 Input - 15 points

 Now, you will do the same to prompt the second user for input with "Guess a number between 1 and 4: " and store that under a different variable name.
 (Imagine Player 1 input their boat location and then passed the computer to Player 2.)